- Start an intense exercise program

 The Heart and Stroke Foundation10 emphasizes four types of exercises to regain movements after a stroke.
 Those are;

 The American Heart and Stroke Association Statement3 recommends that people with stroke perform aerobic exercises 3-7 days a week and other types – strengthening, flexibility, and neuromuscular 2-3 days a week for life.
-Having a sufficient dose or intensity is essential to recover movements after a stroke.
+A sufficient dose or intensity is essential to recover movements after a stroke.

 The 2021 Australian Guidelines strongly recommend setting goals for each activity together with the affected and their caregivers2.
 This is one of the most important but neglected ones.
 It requires tools to monitor progress; if the tools are visual they will act as a motivator also.